xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

     </a>
     <p style="text-align: center;"><em>Click the image to enlarge it.</em></p>

-2. The test suite **Order and check out multiple products** test suite demonstrates data-driven testing by Groovy script.
+2. The test suite **Order and check out multiple products** demonstrates data-driven testing by the Groovy script.

     This test suite calls the test case **Order and check out multiple products** .
 This test case reads the **Product list** test data file by using the Groovy script.
     In the script mode of the test case **Order and check out multiple products**, you can see the following sample code: